deepaktalwardt/interview-prep-cpp/README.md

 #### LeetCode
 * :large_blue_circle: [994-rotting-oranges.cpp](LeetCode/994-rotting-oranges.cpp) _Hint: Use a datastructure to store depth for each newly rotten orange._
 * :white_circle: [121-best-time-to-buy-and-sell-stock.cpp](LeetCode/121-best-time-to-buy-and-sell-stock.cpp) _Hint: Store the minimum so far and keep maximum difference at every time step._
+* :white_circle: [88-merge-sorted-array.cpp](LeetCode/88-merge-sorted-array.cpp) _Hint: Do the merge step from mergesort from the back!._
+* :white_circle: [283-move-zeroes.cpp](LeetCode/283-move-zeroes.cpp) _Hint: Use the fast/slow pointer approach!
+Keep track of where the last non-zero element was seen._